alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/09-what-more.md

 ###onPushedQueue

-silentMethod The event after entering the queue.
+The event after a silentMethod enters the queue.
 It is valid when the behavior mode is `queue` or `silent`.
 If the queue is blocked in the **onBeforePushQueue** event, this function will not trigger.

 ### onFallback

-Similar to the traditional optimistic ui solution, we also provide a request rollback event, which will be triggered when the request reaches the maximum number of retries or the retry judgment fails.
+Similar to the traditional optimistic UI solution, we also provide a request rollback event, which is triggered when the request reaches the maximum number of retries or the retry condition is not met.
 You can use it to handle some rollback operations.

 :::warning Warning

-When the fallback event is bound, even if the behavior mode is `silent`, the request will no longer be persisted, and it will be lost after refreshing the page.
-This is because the persistent silentMethod usually needs to ensure completion, not Rollbacks allow the user to re-process, in which case the rollback function should not be used.
+When the fallback event is bound, even if the behavior mode is `silent`, the request will no longer be persisted and will be lost after refreshing the page.
+This is because the persisted silentMethod usually needs to ensure completion; rollbacks, which allow the user to re-process, should not be used in this case.

 :::